Driving and traffic law

 - Infringement notice if under 150 mcg / 30 mg – If your breath-alcohol level is between zero and 150 micrograms, or your blood-alcohol level is between zero and 30 milligrams, you can be given an $200 on-the-spot infringement notice, and you’ll also get demerit points.
 You don’t get a criminal record for this.

-- Criminal charges if over 150 mcg / 30 mg – If your breath-alcohol level is between 150 and 400 micrograms, or your blood-alcohol level is between 30 and 80 milligrams, you can be prosecuted through the courts and, if convicted, can be imprisoned for up to three months or fined up to $2,250.
+- Criminal charges if over 150 mcg / 30 mg – If your breath-alcohol level is between 150 and 400 micrograms, or your blood-alcohol level is between 30 and 80 milligrams, you can be prosecuted through the courts.
+If convicted, you can be imprisoned for up to three months or fined up to $2,250.
 You’ll also be automatically disqualified for at least three months, and you’ll get demerit points.

 - Heavier criminal penalties if over 400 mcg / 80 mg – If your breath-alcohol level is more than 400 micrograms, or your blood-alcohol level is more than 80 milligrams, you can be imprisoned for up to three months or fined up to $4,500, and you’ll be automatically disqualified for at least six months.
 Those penalties are the same as for adult drivers.